 In this career summary, you will find out what the job of a Broadcast Technician is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Broadcast Technicians set up, operate, and maintain the electronic equipment used to transmit radio and television programs.
 Control audio equipment to regulate volume level and quality of sound during radio and television broadcasts.
 Operate transmitter to broadcast radio or television programs.

-Broadcast Technicians with little to no experience tend to make between $19030 and $24940 while the more experienced ones make over $58510 per year.
+Broadcast Technicians with little to no experience tend to make between $21130 and $27200 while the more experienced ones can earn over $60920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Broadcast Technician is to move to a higher paying state like DC.
-Right now, the highest paying states for Broadcast Technicians are DC, NY, CA, RI and MA.
+One of the easiest ways to increase your salary as a Broadcast Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Broadcast Technicians are DC, NY, NJ, MD and CO.

-3 other factors that can increase your salary as A Broadcast Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Broadcast Technician is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Broadcast Technicians what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Broadcast Technicians what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a College Certificate.